glenn1810/clarkOutSourcingActivity/README.md

 - All filters should be inclusive.
 	- If searching for “shoe” with the brand selected as “Nike” and In Stock, then only products matching all three filters should be shown in the grid.

+## Fix broken test:
-- Run the tests and fix the failing test.
+- Run the tests to see one of the tests fails
+  - Make changes to the logic under test so that it passes.

+# Send code back:
+- Zip up the project folder and send it back via email
+  - Please make sure the node_modules folder is excluded.
+- In the email please mention your favourite book or movie from the last year.